/*

 ** {@code bounds.contains(p)} does not imply {@code shape.contains(p)} *

-* @return an instance ofRectangle2D
+* @return an instance ofRectangle2D that is a

-* high-precision bounding box of the Shape
+* high-precision bounding box of the Shape.

 * @see #getBounds